OrianaVenture/VentureValheim/Progression/README.md

 * Added ability to unlock all of haldor's items with new config UnlockAllHaldorItems
 * Increased Key Manager cache timer to 10 seconds
 * Small optimizations to Skill Manager, increased cache timer to 10 seconds
-* Fix for some creature attacks not being scaled (whoops): will now track all random weapons and items from random sets (The scaling is not perfect, expect an overhaul for the scaling feature in the next major update)
+* Fix for some creature attacks not being scaled (whoops): will now track all random weapons and items from random sets
 * Decreased base Bow damage from 22 to 18
 * Thank you all for your patience!!!